TheKenetics/add_mesh_changable_primitives/README.md

 * 3D View > Operator Search > Create \*Changable Primitive name\*
 ## Notes
 Not feature complete yet.

+Do not edit the Changable Primtive's mesh in Edit mode.
+Any changes made to the mesh in Edit mode will be lost when any of the Changable Primitive's properties is changed.
+If you need to make changes to the shape while being able to customize the properties, use a Lattice.

 Sometimes entering Edit mode after creating a Changable Primitive will cause odd shading to happen.
 Leaving and entering Edit mode again usually corrects the shading.